codielittle/2811ICT_assignment/README.md

 Requests were passed from the client to the server via a specific route and the data was returned back as a response.

+# Data Structures & Mongo Collections
+ - /credentials:
+   The credentials collection will contain the data for each of the different users which have been created.
+This collection will also be used to store different records about different users which will store a new record for each group that the user is in.
+From here, each of these records will contain an array of channels that the user has been added to.

+   Example User: ```{"_id": ObjectId, "username": "Codie", "password": "Super", "auth": 0}```

 ## Routes - All routes began with '/api':
  - /groups: